nfancy/scflow-workshop2024.github.io/docs/pages/main/session-3.md

 mkdir ~/scflow_workshop2024/my_analysis/conf
 ```

+## Parameters for indidual steps within the pipeline

 Copy the contents of the template here: https://github.com/nf-core/scflow/blob/c2c97284e609b116b857949efa256cccf308420b/conf/scflow_analysis.config and paste it into a new file (you can call it scflow_analysis.config) within the directory you have just created

 ~/scflow_workshop2024/my_analysis/conf/scflow_analysis.config

 This config file contains the parameters required for each individual step contained in the pipeline.
 Once again, open the file and browse the different parameters, edit to suit your future analyses.

+## Hardware requirments config file

 Now we will look at another config file that will indicate to Nextflow the hardware resources required for each job.
 Copy the contents from the template here: https://github.com/nf-core/scflow/blob/dev/conf/base.config

+In this file, you can see hardware and time allocations for groups of jobs that are categorized into:
+- tiny
+- low
+- medium
+- high
+- long
+- high_memory

+And there are already values attributed to each categories of jobs.
+As you can see the jobs will be retried if failed, but with more resource allocations.
+Keep in mind though, that the job might not fail because of hardware/time requirements so increasing them might not solve everything!

 Into a file in the following location:
 ~/scflow_workshop2024/my_analysis/conf/hardware.config